 Available with English captions and subtitles in Spanish.

-Treatment for these coexisting conditions requires consideration of their interacting and overlapping symptoms.
-Indeed, anxiety can be both a risk for and a result of substance use.
-Due to this close relationship, it is recommended that co-occurring anxiety and addiction are treated concurrently.
+McHugh asserts that treatment for these co-occurring problems requires consideration of their interacting and overlapping symptoms.
+She states that anxiety can be both a risk for, and a result of, substance use.

 McHugh presents research findings on the impact of anxiety on substance use disorders and optimal treatment strategies.
 She focuses on how one of the treatments—benzodiazepines—can itself become an addiction.

 Benzodiazepine is often used to treat anxiety, insomnia, and alcohol withdrawal.
 The drug is prescribed to more than 1 in 20 people in the U.S. each year, and studies show that benzodiazepine prescriptions are increasing in number and dose.